 Rigorous Purification Process

 During the Demonstration Project, the purified water will be tested daily to ensure it meets the public health objectives for California Public Health Department approval.
 The ultimate goal is to develop a proven full-scale project that utilizes water produced within the District to serve Padre Dam Municipal Water District’s customers.

-The Advanced Water Purification Demonstration Project is expected to last approximately three years.
-Work on the project began in fall of 2013 and will be complete in summer of 2016.
+The Demonstration Project is expected to last approximately three years.
+Work on the project began in fall of 2013, with construction of the facility breaking ground in October 2014 and will be complete in summer of 2016.
 This timeline includes a full year of facility operation.
 At that time, the Demonstration Project will produce approximately 100,000 gallons of AWT water per day for demonstration and testing purposes.